JKDataAnalysis/EMD_Analysis/README.md

 <p>This script is designed to be used on data where force and EMG are measured together within .smr data files from a CED DAQ based data collection setup.</p>

+<p>The main script is EMD_Calc_vX/s2s.
+The other scripts are called from this and must be saved in the same folder as the main script.</p>

 <h3>Stage 1:  Identify force onset</h3>
 This is performed in 3 passes;
 <ol>